expln/metamath-lamp/docs/guide.md

   You should give your proof's goal the id of what you intend to name it.
   Consider naming your goal "qed" if you don't know what name to use.
-  Each hypothesis needs to have a unique id that isn't already in the database are using.
+  Each hypothesis needs to have a unique id that isn't already in the database(s) being used.
   If you're following the conventions of set.mm, the name of each hypothesis is the goal name followed by a period and an integer (starting with 1).
   For example, the proof of "mp3an3an" might have hypotheses with ids "mp3an3an.1" and "mp3an3an.2".
 Note that this is different from the convention of the mmj2 tool, where hypotheses have id names of "h1" and so on.
   All other statements are typically consecutive integers starting with 1, though they don't need to be;
-  you can use any sequence of alphanumerics for an id as long as it's not already in the database.
+  an id can be any sequence of alphanumeric characters.
+  Note that if you want to add a generated proof to a Metamath database, the id of every hypothesis and the id of the goal must not already be used.
-  The point of the id is to provide a simple way to refer to a statement.
+  The point of an id is to provide a simple way to refer to a statement.
 * P/H: This is "P" if it's a statement to be proven, and "H" if the statement is a hypothesis, Typically all hypothesis are listed first.
 By default, left-clicking on a "P" will